PlanonArjun/playwrightframework/README.md

 2) Look in the scripts element.
 3) Copy and paste any of those values, then use it in a run command like the examples below.

-npm run test:woo:auth:ios
+npm run test:globalfooter:appandsociallinks:ios
-npm run test:woo:product:desktop
+npm run test:globalfooter:appandsociallinks:desktop

 To run tests locally: